 The primary objective of this study is to assess the efficacy of up to two REACT injections given three months apart and delivered into biopsied and non-biopsied contralateral kidneys using a minimally invasive percutaneous approach.
+Enrolled subjects will be stratified based upon stage of disease and standard of care (e.g., SGLT2 and/or MRA use) then randomized (1:1) to the treatment group or the "masked" sham control group prior to kidney biopsy.
 The total planned enrollment is 600 subjects.